dexidp/website/content/docs/connectors/microsoft.md

       groups:
         - developers
         - devops
-      # All relevant E-Mail Adresses delivered by AD will transformed to
+      # All relevant E-Mail Addresses delivered by AD will transformed to
       # lowercase if config is TRUE
       emailToLowercase: true
 ```